 Data Acquisition

-Three Landsat 8 OLI scenes for path row 34/32 were downloaded from USGS Earth Explorer, including two summer scenes (July 2014 and June 2015), and one fall scene (September 2014).
+Three Landsat 8 OLI scenes for path 34 row 32 were downloaded from USGS Earth Explorer, including two summer scenes, July 2014 and June 2015, as well as one fall scene, September 2014.
 The scenes were downloaded as a Level 1 data product with atmospheric correction provided by EROS data center.
-Shuttle Radar Topography Mission (SRTM) data was downloaded from USGS Earth Explorer, providing the team with a 30-meter digital elevation model of the study area.
+Shuttle Radar Topography Mission (SRTM) data was downloaded from USGS Earth Explorer, providing the team with a 30 meter digital elevation model (DEM) of the study area.
 In addition, a National Agriculture Imagery Program (NAIP) image containing the study area was downloaded from the USDA.

-Reference data on the Colorado State Forest was collected during fieldwork undertaken by BANR and their associates.
+Reference data on the CSF was collected during fieldwork undertaken by BANR and their associates.
 The reference data provides forest composition information (e.g. species, status, diameter at breast height [DBH], and densiometer readings for over ninety 30x30 plots within the CSF.
-The geographic center of these plots correspond with the center of Landsat pixels.
+The geographic center of these plots corresponds with the center of Landsat pixels.
 Other ancillary data utilized in this project include a CSF administrative boundaries shapefile and a point shapefile with the locations of plots surveyed during the BANR fieldwork.

 Data Pre-processing

-The Colorado Agriculture Team went through several pre-processing steps with the field data to prepare it for input into the model created by Rick Lawrence and Shannon Savage at Montana State.
+Several pre-processing steps with the field data were taken to prepare it for input into the model created by Rick Lawrence and Shannon Savage at Montana State University.
 The species composition reference data was used to create relative canopy cover percentages for the four dominant species (ABLA, PICO, PSME, and PEIN) within all ninety-two plots surveyed by BANR.
 Percent canopy cover was determined for each species by deriving a total basal area sum for each tree species within a plot, converting those to percentages, and then adjusting those percentages to account for open sky readings from densiometer data.

 Once the reference data was properly converted, imagery data had to be formatted to the specifications provided by Savage et al. (2015).
 Initially all imagery acquired for the model was converted to ERDAS Imagine (.img) file format, and then subsequently all imagery was clipped to the CSF study area using the extract by mask tool in ArcMap.
-Using the same tools, slope and aspect images were generated in ArcMap using a 30-meter DEM for additional bands.
+Using the same tools, slope and aspect images were generated in ArcMap using a 30 meter DEM for additional bands.

-A principal component analysis was then performed on 1-meter NAIP imagery in ENVI.
+A principal component analysis was then performed on 1 meter NAIP imagery in ENVI.
 The resulting standard deviation of the first principal component was used to create texture mean and minimum values by utilizing the focal statistics tool in ArcMap.
 To make these data consistent for analysis these images were resampled to a 30 meter pixel size.

-With all of the imagery formatted properly, the next step was to create a single stack composite, detailed in Savage et al. (2015) in ArcMap.
+With all of the imagery formatted properly, the next step was to create a single stack composite, as detailed by Savage et al. (2015) in ArcMap.
 The stack (see Table 1.
-Appendix) consisted of select raw Landsat bands for each year’s scene, a DEM, slope and aspect rasters, and NAIP texture values.
+Appendix) consisted of select raw Landsat bands for each year’s scene, a DEM, slope and aspect raster’s, and NAIP texture values.
 Finally, a point shapefile containing the pixel locations of the corresponding reference data was used to extract the values in Spatial Analyst (Extract Multi Values to Points) from each band in the stack composite for all ninety-two pixels surveyed.
 The resulting values were inserted into a table displaying every value derived from the images included in the 21-band composite for each plot.

 Data Analysis